 - Yoshi's Story - A storybook world, Yoshi's Story is another Battlefield-esque stage, with a main platform, and 3 raised ones.
 Shy Guys fly around, dropping food when hit.
 Pak E. Derm carries a sign in the background.
 Randall the Cloud also moves back and forth through the stage, providing a welcome safety net.

-- Great Bay - Heroic music accompanies this stage built on the Great Bay in Termina.
+- Great Bay - This stage is built on the Great Bay in Termina.
 It is built around the main platform, with rocks lower on either sides.
 Tingle floats around on a balloon, being a general goofball.
-There is also a giant turtle to look out for...

-- Temple - Set in the legendary land of Hyrule, this vast, expansive stage is built around a temple.
-There aren't many tricks to this stage, but there are lots of places to roam.
-A foreboding soundtrack joins your battle in Hyrule Temple.
+- Temple - Set in the legendary land of Hyrule, expansive stage is built around a temple.
 This is the largest stage in the game that doesn't scroll and matches can take an extremely long time on this stage.

-- Pokemon Stadium - An ever-changing battlefield, it is the home of pokemon trainers everywhere.
+- Pokemon Stadium - An ever-changing battlefield, it is the home of Pokemon trainers everywhere.
 The stage changes shape entirely when a transformation occurs, making the battle an adventure.
-Watch yourself on the big screen, at Pokemon Stadium.

 - Onett - From the Earthbound franchise, this city-based stage has some hazards.
-The ground isn't safe, because you'll get run over by mad motorists.
+The ground isn't safe, because due to vehicle speeding on the road.
 The awnings collapse, and the stage is generally small.
-Still, this is Ness' home, the least you can do is duke it out on top of his house.

-- Brinstar - A seemingly underground level, Brinstar is Samus territory.
+- Brinstar - A seemingly underground level.
 The stage is comprised of the central mass, with two raised side platforms attached to it.
 These attachments, as well as the bond holding the stage together, can be broken.
-Be careful not to fall into the lava below.

 - Mute City - A large stage, but a small fighting area.
 It is comprised of a single platform while moving.
-When the platform stops, in disappears, and battle is done on the track.
-Watch out, as the F-Zero Grand Prix is going on, and the racers aren't hesitant to run you over.
+When the platform stops, in disappears, and battle is done on the track and the racers aren't hesitant to run players over.

 - Icicle Mountain - Another moving stage in the vein of Rainbow Cruise, the action on Icicle Mountain is always moving.
 The stage will move up and down, with players having to jump and fall to different platforms while doing battle.
-The stage will scroll up most of the time so you need to make sure you don't get caught out and knocked off the screen when it changes direction.
-Topis and Polar Bears are local inhabitants, in Icicle Mountain.
+The stage will scroll up most of the time and Topis as well as Polar Bears are local inhabitants.